tinymce/tinymce-docs/get-started/filter-content.md

 * dt, dd
 * samp

-Some built in formats `fontsize`, `fontname`, `forecolor`, `hilitecolor` uses a variable in their definition named `%value`.
+Some built in formats `fontsize`, `fontname`, `forecolor`, `hilitecolor` use a variable in their definition named `%value`.
 This one gets replaced with the user selected item such as a color value.
 Check the variable substitution section below for details.

 ### Format parameters

 Before we move on to the table of format parameters below, we want to acknowledge that this content is starting to get a little more advanced.
-You've made it this far and we think you can handle it.
+Since you've made it this far and we think you can handle it.

 | Name       | Summary          |
 |------------|------------------|